Welcome to Dyslexia Lincs

-Dyslexia – from the Greek ‘dys-’, meaning difficulty with, and ‘-lexia’, meaning words or language – is often referred to as a ‘specific learning difficulty’, meaning that it is not an all-round learning problem, but a particular difficulty with words, in reading, spelling, writing and number work.
+Dyslexia – from the Greek ‘dys’, meaning difficulty with, and ‘lexis’, meaning words or language – is often referred to as a ‘specific learning difficulty’, meaning that it is not an all-round learning problem, but a particular difficulty with words, in reading, spelling, writing and number work.

-For older students, Dyslexia Lincs also provides diagnostic assessment reports for use in applications for Disabled Students’ Allowance [‘DSA’].
+For older students [of any age] currently undertaking [or applying to undertake] a higher education course, Dyslexia Lincs also provides diagnostic assessment reports for use in applications for Disabled Students’ Allowance [‘DSA’].
 Please click here for further information.

 The services offered by Dyslexia Lincs are provided by Melanie Stephenson, a highly qualified specialist teacher/assessor with wide experience of working with dyslexic young people in both primary and secondary settings, and of assessing students for Disabled Students’ Allowance.